Burnett equations

 In continuum mechanics, a branch of mathematics, the Burnett equations are a set of higher-order continuum equations for non-equilibrium flows and the transition regimes where the Navier–Stokes equations do not perform well.

 They were derived by the English mathematician D. Burnett.

 Series expansion

 Series expansion approach

-The series expansion technique used to derive the Burnett equations involves expanding the distribution function $f$ in the Boltzmann equation as a power series in the Knudsen number $Kn$:
+The series expansion technique used to derive the Burnett equations involves expanding the distribution function $f$ in the Boltzmann equation as a power series in the Knudsen number $\mathrm{Kn}$: